Mediterranean Ground Beef and Rice

 Instructions

-- In a large pot of medium heat, heat the olive oil.
-Add the onions and ground beef and season with the 7 Spice and ½ teaspoon of salt and pepper.
-Cook until the onions are soft and the ground beef is browned, about 5-8 minutes.
+- In a large pot over medium heat, heat the olive oil.
+Add the onions and ground beef and season with 7 Spice, cinnamon, salt and pepper.
+Cook for about 8 minutes, until the onions are soft and the ground beef is browned.

-- Mix all the ingredients together, bring to a boil, then reduce the heat to low, cover with a tight-fitting lid and simmer for 15 minutes, until the rice is fully cooked.
+- Pour the water on top and mix all the ingredients together.
+Bring to a boil, then reduce the heat to low, cover with a tight-fitting lid and cook undisturbed for 15 minutes.
 Remove from heat but keep covered, and allow the steam to continue cooking the rice for 5-10 more minutes.

-- Fluff the rice, sprinkle with fresh parsley and serve warm.
+- Uncover the pot, fluff the rice, sprinkle with fresh parsley and serve warm.

 Equipment